Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 GoDaddy

-For small businesses, it’s critical to find an eCommerce and website hosting solution that’s easy to use.
+For small businesses, it’s critical to find an e-commerce and website hosting solution that’s easy to use.
 After all, it’s likely you don’t have time to learn how to use the platform.

 Again, small businesses rarely have the additional funding to pay an expert.